ngarside/Deployment/readme.md

 # Deployment

-Ansible repository for deploying personal systems.
+Ansible scripts for setting up my personal systems.
 Feel free to poke around, but be aware that I'm not a professional sys-admin so there's no guarantee anything here is done the correct way.

 # License